YorkEarwaker/Climate-Model/amn/README.md

 DONE
 * <done: intent to commit >
 * <done: consider OSGi repository structure, as this will be an IIoT systems engineering; .
-Will not better allow for multiple code bases, OSGi is Java centric, Apache Celix for OSGi implenentation for C/C++ >
+Will not better allow for multiple code bases, OSGi for implementaton in Java centric projects, Apache Celix for OSGi implenentation for C/C++ centric projects, >

 ## References